 Some professional CD-i players include the shell and many commands in ROM, and there is also an OS-9 System Disk floppy that contains most of them.
-The floppy can only be used with professional CD-i players that include a floppy drive, which excludes all consumer models.
+The floppy can only be used with professional CD-i players that include a floppy drive and requires a serial terminal.